pmikstacki/bsharp/docs/analysis/quality.md

-# Code Quality Analysis
+# Code Quality Analysis (deprecated / future plan)

-The code quality analysis system detects code smells, anti-patterns, and violations of best practices in C# code.
+This document describes a future-facing design for quality analysis.
+The legacy `quality` module and `QualityPass` were removed from the codebase in the purge.
+Consider this document a proposal/reference for potential future work rather than current implementation.

 ---

 ## Overview

-**Location:** `src/analysis/quality/`
+**Location:** (module removed)

 Quality analysis provides:
 - Code smell detection